zameerlovesmath/dnd-dice-roller/README.md

 # dnd-dice-roller

 This is a dice roller for DnD and also a random number generater.
+This just uses https://dnddiceroller.zameerlovesmath.repl.co/.

 # Installation